azdavis/millet/docs/errors.md

 When using overloaded functions, there must exist a single actual type being used.
 For instance, `+` is overloaded as `<num>`, which means it works with `word`, `real`, and `int`.
 However, `+` cannot add a `real` to a `word`, or an `int` to a `real`, or any such similar combination.
 It can only add two `word`s, or two `real`s, or two `int`s.

+Note also that:

-Note also that Millet will report a type of `<none>` for invalid expressions, like variables that aren't defined.
+- Millet will report a type of `_` for invalid expressions, like variables that aren't defined.
+- Although `_` is not actually valid syntax for types, Millet will parse it and then emit 5027 if it encounters the type `_` written in code.

 ## 5007